cobratbq/flagtag/README.md

 *flagtag* is fully compatible with Go's flag package.
 It simply uses the facilities offered by the [flag package](http://golang.org/pkg/flag/).
 It is also possible to use *flagtag* interchangeably with the flag package itself.
 As with the flag package, you have to be sure that flags have not been parsed yet, while still configuring the flags.

-Support for default values is not consistent with the flag package.
-The flag package does not provide a parameter for a default value. *flagtag* simply calls Set(..) first with the default value *if* a default value is provided, then again if the flag is specified as a program argument.
+Support for default values for *flag.Value* interface types is not available in the flag package.
+The flag package does not provide a parameter for a default value.
+So, as an addition, *flagtag* simply calls Set(..) first with the default value *if* a default value is provided.
+Then, while parsing values if it turns out that this particular flag is specified, we again call Set(..) for the flag according to the specified program argument.